1. Key Characteristics

-Hairless dogs from Africa are believed to be the ancestors of the Chinese Crested.
+Chinese Cresteds used to hunt rats on ships traveling in and out of various ports around the world.
 The dogs were traded among people traveling to different ports, so they appeared in many areas of the world.
-The Chinese decided to to breed the dogs to be smaller.
+In China, the dogs were bred to be smaller.

-The breed became popular in the United States in the 1900s, and the dogs saw a spike in popularity after Gypsy Rose Lee, a stage performer, author, actress and playwright, acquired one of the dogs.
+The breed became popular in the United States in the 1900s, and the dogs saw a spike in popularity after stage performer, author, actress and playwright Gypsy Rose Lee acquired one of them.
 She also opened one of the first breeding kennels for the Chinese Crested in the United States.

 - Don’t Miss: 5 Tiny Dogs That Stay Small

 They are good with children who are taught to be gentle with them, and they need thorough socialization to avoid shyness.
-They are intelligent and can learn tricks.
-They are good with other pets and do not bark much.
+They are intelligent, can learn tricks, are good with other pets and do not bark much.

 - Prone to overeating